 Heart failure is a lifelong condition.
 So you will have dozens—or even hundreds—of appointments with various health professionals while you have the disease.

-Creating ongoing and lasting relationships with these professionals
+Creating ongoing and lasting relationships with these professionals can give you:

-Treatment tailored to your own needs.
+- Treatment tailored to your own needs.

 Your health care team

 You will not be left alone with the task of managing your disease.
 You will see several doctors, specialists, and nurses.
 Each will offer you specific suggestions and guidance that can help you to control your heart failure.
 The number of health professionals you see will probably grow over time.
 Your health care team can include doctors, nurses, cardiac surgeons, physical and occupational therapists, dietitians, social workers, and pharmacists.

 With such a large care team, you might forget that you must also play an active role in managing your heart failure.
 In fact, you are the most important member of your treatment team.
 If you don't take part and cooperate in managing your condition, no amount of effort by your doctors and nurses will improve your health.

 Each member of your medical team plays an important role in heart failure treatment.
 But your doctors and nurses help guide you in making the best treatment decisions for you.